dEhiN/CompStart/README.md

 1. If you want to contribute to this program, read the <strong>How to help</strong> section first.
 Once you get in touch with me, let me know what you want to do, and I can add you as a contributor to the repository.

 2. If you want to play around with what I've created on your own, you can fork this repository.
-I encourage you to read the <strong>How to help</strong> section as the information will probably help you as well.
-I also ask that if you publish anything you create based on this project, please give credit.
-It would also be nice if you let me know.
+I encourage you to read the <strong>How to help</strong> section.
+I also ask that if you publish anything you create based on this project, please credit me as applicable.
+Finally, it would be nice if you let me know.
 <br>

 ## How to help